 What length of skis should you choose?

 The right length of skis mainly depends on your height and your skiing level.
 As a basic rule, skis should be in at the same height as your nose when you have ski boots on.

-For kids and beginners it is recommended that the skis are in the same height as your mouth or chin, whereas it can be at eye level if you are an expert.
+For kids who has been skiing for some time and adult beginners it is recommended that the skis are in the same height as your mouth or chin, whereas it can be at eye level if you are an expert.